Lana Yu

 What do you think freedom is?

-Freedom is not about doing what I want to do, it's about being who I am.
-It's about freedom to say, "This is who I am, and this is who I am."
+Freedom is not about doing what I want to do; it’s about being who I am.
+It’s the freedom to say, “This is who I am, and I am me.”
 And when I see others, I can see them for who they are.
-Isn't freedom, you being able to do anything without any conflicting ideas or restrictions?
+Isn’t freedom the ability to do anything without any conflicting ideas or restraints?

-Also, can I just add one more thing about my children?
+Can I just add one more thing about my children?
 I told you earlier that I like everything.
-We have the same tattoo all three of us.
-When the kids asked me to do it, I said “What tattoo?
+We have matching tattoos, the three of us.
+When the kids asked me to do it, I said, “A tattoo?
 At my age?”
-And I told them not to do it because it’s written in the Bible too.
-But, they were like “Mom, you already got eyebrow tattoos.”
+I told them not to do it because the Bible says not to do that.
+But they were like, ‘Mom, you already got eyebrow tattoos!’
 I had nothing to say after that.
-So I considered it and I really thought about it all night.
+So I considered it, and I really thought about it all night.
 Should I or should I not?
 But the tattoo we got is really meaningful because we got the same one.
-We decided to get three arrows, signifying let's shoot towards the same dream.
-Three of us, Lana, Eli, and I got the same tattoo.
-That's how much I like my children.
+We decided to get three arrows, signifying shooting toward the same dream.
+The three of us, Lana, Eli, and I got the same tattoo.
+That’s how much I love my children.

 My biggest concern now is that I don’t want people to think that they’re different in this world.
 I don’t want them to think they’re the weird ones in the world.
-Now that I'm going down the LGBTQ path, I always get filled with worrying thoughts for my son, Eli.
-I hope that we can create a society where children are not discriminated against and they will live in the same social environment and same happiness as us.
-No one, absolutely no one should be able to get away with calling the LGBTQ people wrong or discriminating against them or insulting them.
+Now that I’m going down the LGBTQ path, I always get filled with worrying thoughts for my son.
+I hope that we can create a society where children are not discriminated against, and they will live in the same social environment and the same happiness as we do.
+No one, absolutely no one, should be able to get away with calling the LGBTQ people wrong or discriminating against them or insulting them.

 What if you could advise yourself in the past?